 - Comprehensive coverage insures you against any other physical damage to your vehicle.
 That can include damage caused by fire, flood, vandalism, or theft.

-Your Options for Auto Insurance Coverage in California, Arizona, Nevada, and Oregon
+Your Options for Auto Insurance Coverage

 When you have liability coverage, it pays for the cost of injuries to other people.
 It also covers the cost of damage caused to the personal property of others when the accident was your fault.